aserdargun/DSML101/README.md

 👋 Hi, I’m Serdar Gundogdu.
 I’m interested in Python and Data Science.
 I have a good understanding on Python.
 I try to become a Data Scientist.

-I have completed all of [@fredbaptiste](https://github.com/fbaptiste) - [Python Deep Dive series](https://github.com/aserdargun/python-deepdive) in 139 hours.
+I have completed all of [@fredbaptiste](https://github.com/fbaptiste) - [Python Deep Dive series](https://github.com/aserdargun/python-deepdive) in UDEMY for 139 hours.
 You can find below aggregated and rewritten Jupyter Notebook Files.
   * [MyPythonDeepDivePart1](https://github.com/aserdargun/aserdargun/blob/main/MyPythonDeepDivePart1.ipynb)
   * MyPythonDeepDivePart2
   * MyPythonDeepDivePart3